Use these free printables to easily teach your teens to take care of their laundry.

 Once you own those pieces of clothing, how do you care for them?

 The next step in laundry care is after wearing each day.
 Take note of any stains during wear.
-Treat those stains as soon as possible after wearing.
+Treat those stains as soon as possible after wearing them.
 Empty pockets.
 Shake out loose dirt from cuffs of pants.
 Close zippers, hooks, and eyes.
 Tie strings and sashes loosely.
 Remove belts, pins, or trims that are not washable.
 Close bra hooks.

 When laundry day arrives, it’s time to sort the laundry.
 Admittedly, most of our clothes are so well-worn that I don’t separate whites and darks.
 However, any new clothing is washed separately with like colors.
 I do wash any towels, washcloths, kitchen towels, and such separately.
 I don’t use fabric softener on those items.
 Another way that I separate is lint givers such as terrycloth from the lint takers such as corduroy.
 Delicate items such as sweaters should be washed separately from heavier items such as jeans.